The AI-Enhanced Team of the Future

 So, what is the answer to the question, “Do we still need development teams now that AI agents can write, test, and deploy code?”

 If you define development as coding, then yes, we will see these types of teams disappear.
-If you define development as creating next-generation products and services, then this has always been—and will continue to be—the domain of teams.
+If you define development as creating next-generation products and services, then this has always been, and will continue to be, the domain of teams.

-Focusing only on software-based products and services—such as coding and administration—where the most visible changes are occurring, would be a major mistake.
+AI does not remove the need for teams.
+It changes what teams take responsibility for and how they deliver.
+Focusing only on software-based products and services, where the most visible changes are occurring, would be a major mistake.
 AI now offers the opportunity to break down long-standing barriers between R&D, IT, engineering, and business functions.
 Failing to embrace this shift will put your organization at a significant competitive disadvantage.

-In AME3 terms, teams widen their scope across the value chain and become responsible for more end‑to‑end business capabilities.
+In AME3 terms, Teams widen their scope across the value chain and become responsible for more end-to-end business capabilities.
 Humans set direction and standards.
 Agents accelerate delivery and integration.